joshdehart01/JoshDeHart.github.io/README.txt

-# To view my personalized portfolio website, click the link the the "About" section.
+<h1> To view my personalized portfolio website, click the link in the "About" section of this repository. <h1>

 Massively by HTML5 UP